antomicblitz/cyanobacteria-protein-compatibility-prediction-tool/README.md

 - This tool provides theoretical predictions and should be used as a starting point for selecting proteins for experimental validation.
 - The scoring system prioritizes cysteine content and potential disulfide bonds, which may not be the only factors determining successful expression in cyanobacteria.
 - PTM annotations in protein databases may not be exhaustive or may contain errors.
+- While the tool considers some cyanobacteria-specific PTM capabilities, the exact PTM landscape can vary between different cyanobacterial species.
 - Experimental validation is crucial to confirm actual expression success and proper protein folding in cyanobacteria.
+- Other factors such as codon usage, protein solubility, and specific folding requirements are not considered in this analysis.

 ## License

 This project is licensed under the MIT License: